linode/docs/docs/applications/game-servers/pocketmine-server-on-debian-7.md

 ##Prerequisites

+1. Your Linode should already be configured per our [Getting Started](/docs/getting-started) guide, and secured per our [Securing Your Server]() guide.

-1. Ensure that your Linode is up to date:
+2. Ensure that your Linode is up to date:

         apt-get update; apt-get upgrade

-2. Install dependancies:
+3. Install dependancies:

         apt-get install perl gcc g++ make automake libtool autoconf m4

-2. Create a user for the PocketMine server:
+4. Create a user for the PocketMine server:

         adduser pocketmine